Aminocd/slate/source/index.html.md

-store-name | The name of the store that the micro currency order was spent at source-currency-holding-id | The ID of the public or private currency holding that the micro currency order spent from source-currency-holding-type | Whether the currency holding that the micro currency order spent from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding" spent-currency-id | The ID of the issued currency spent-currency-name | The name of the issued currency before-amount-atomic | The balance, in atomic units, of the currency holding before it was debited by the micro currency order after-amount-atomic | The balance, in atomic units, of the currency holding after it was debited by the micro currency order created-at | The time and date when the micro currency order was created
+store-name | The name of the store that the micro currency order was spent at source-currency-holding-id | The ID of the public or private currency holding that the micro currency order spent from source-currency-holding-type | Whether the currency holding that the micro currency order spent from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding" spent-currency-id | The ID of the spent currency spent-currency-name | The name of the spent currency spent_currency_icon_url | The URL of the icon of the spent currency before-amount-atomic | The balance, in atomic units, of the currency holding before it was debited by the micro currency order after-amount-atomic | The balance, in atomic units, of the currency holding after it was debited by the micro currency order created-at | The time and date when the micro currency order was created